whyscream/dspam-milter/README.rst

 Milter usage
 ============

-The Milter is a ready to use application.
+Dspam-milter is a ready to use application.
 The command ``dspam-milter`` should have been installed in your path.
-Behaviour of the daemon can be controlled by editing ``/etc/dspam-milter.cfg``.
-In general dlmtp_* settings need to be configured, and added to dspam.conf.
+Behaviour of the daemon can be controlled by a configuration file.
+You can create the default config by running ``dspam-milter --dump-config > /etc/dspam-milter.cfg``.

-The correct configuration of the DSPAM daemon is also documented in ``dspam-milter.cfg``.
+In general, dlmtp_* settings under `[dspam]` need to be configured, and DSPAM configuration needs to be altered to match these.
+Details on which changes need to be made in the DSPAM configuration is also available in the config file.

 License
 =======